-This Paint and Household Hazardous Waste Stewardship Plan ("Stewardship Plan") is submitted to the British Columbia Ministry of Environment by Product Care Association of Canada ("PCA") on behalf of the major brand owners of paint and household hazardous products sold in British Columbia, pursuant to the requirements of the BC Recycling Regulation ("Regulation")1 and replaces the previous stewardship plan developed and implemented by PCA in 2006.
+This revised Paint and Household Hazardous Waste Stewardship Plan ("Stewardship Plan") is submitted to the British Columbia Ministry of Environment and Climate Change Strategy ("Ministry") by Product Care Association of Canada ("PCA") on behalf of the major brand owners of paint and household hazardous products sold in British Columbia, pursuant to the requirements of the BC Recycling Regulation ("Regulation").
+The Regulation requires Stewardship Plans to be reviewed and submitted to the Ministry for approval every five years.
+PCA submitted a revised Stewardship Plan to the Ministry for approval on March 15, 2018.
+PCA received a letter on August 7, 2018 from the Ministry identifying some areas that require further amendments.
+This Stewardship Plan has been revised to address areas that have been identified and replaces the previous stewardship plan developed and implemented by PCA on 2012 and the earlier stewardship plan approved by the Ministry in 2006.

-The Paint and Household Hazardous Waste Stewardship Program ("Program") has been in operation since 1994 for paint and 1997 for Household Hazardous Waste (HHW)2.
+The Program has been in operation since 1994 for paint and 1997 for Household Hazardous Waste (HHW).